mmagnus/RNA-Puzzles-Standardized-Submissions/rp07/readme.md

 RNA-Puzzle 07
 -----------------------------------------------------------------------------

 This is an intertwined dimer formed by an exchange of substrate helices.
 Since not all groups provided models of dimers, I (@mmagnus) focused on getting at least the chain A in order to be able to compare models to the native.
 It might not be what you exactly want dear user.
+The models only with chain A inside are stored in `models_only_with_chain_A` with calculated rmsds and infs ([1]).

 ```
 > 7_0_soluton_4r4v_rpr A:1-185